imran-samad/Elasmobranch-bycatch/README.txt

 These data and codes implement part of the analysis conducted in the paper

-Samad, I., Patil, H., Tamarapalli, S.C.P., et al. (in review).
-Spatio-temporal drivers of elasmobranch catch are site and fishery specific: Implications for fisheries management and species conservation.
+Samad, I., Patil, H., Tamarapalli, S.C.P., Sutaria, D., Hines, E., Shanker, K. (2025).
+Drivers of elasmobranch catch are site and fishery specific: Insights from a comparative assessment of fisheries across the east and west coasts of India.
 Ocean & Coastal Management.
+269:107849. https://doi.org/10.1016/j.ocecoaman.2025.107849

 The code is structured in three parts which include
 a) Mapping fishing effort from landing site survey data